"

 The terms “open content” and “open educational resources” describe any copyrightable work that is either (1) in the public domain or (2) licensed in a manner that provides everyone with free and perpetual permission to engage in the 5R activities.

-Creative Commons licenses give everyone, from individual creators to large institutions, a standardized way to grant the public permission to use their creative work under copyright law.
-There are six different license types, listed from most to least permissive here:
+An example of this is the Creative Commons licenses, which give everyone, from individual creators to large institutions, a standardized way to grant the public permission to use their creative work under copyright law.
+Each of these licences is made up of the following four elements:

 Refer to the Creative Commons website to learn more about the licenses.
 In the Design Studio, we most often use the CC-BY-NC-SA license.